uwueviee/selfbutt/how-to-find-your-tokenid.md

-# How to find your token/ID
+# How to find your token or ID

 ---